Apmds/41549_HCI_LogBookTemplate/stage4_functional_prototype/e_stage_4_functional_prototype_and_evaluation.md

 # E.X.
 User Evaluation

-With the prototype evaluation, we found certain things that need to be changed or improved:
+With the prototype evaluation, we found certain things that need to be changed or/and improved:

 - In the chat, the menu to select the book needs to disappear when tapping out
 - Select location on search